auan369/Full-Stack-Open-Course-Submission/part0/4-New-Note-Diagram.md

     participant server;

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_notes;
+    browser-->>server: html document containing form data;
     activate server;
-    browser-->>server: html document containing form data;
+    server-->>browser: status code 302(URL redirect)
     deactivate server;
-    Note right of browser: The browser sends html document with the form data to the server
+    Note right of browser: The browser sends html document with the form data to the server; Server responds with status code 302, asks the browser to do a new HTTP GET request to the address defined in the header's Location (/notes).

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes;
     activate server;